 And for me, that’s all that matters.
 Sure, I enjoy observing the color, tannins, acidity, bouquet or the hints of spices.
 Those are the aspects that form my opinion, but what I care about more is the conversation, company of my friends, and family who I am enjoying wine with.

 If you also enjoy a glass (or three) after a long work day, or day home with your kids, or even a start to your Sunday morning, I would love to engage in a simple discussion about affordable wine and our similar lifestyles through this blog.

 – Jen, Grape Juice Mom

 Jen is an Active Duty Army Officer living in Monterey, CA and currently working as an Operations Research System Analyst.
-Jen has two daughters (5 and 2 years old).
-Jen has been blissfully married to her husband, Matt, for 8 years whom she met while they were both Cadets at West Point.
+She is a Wine and Spirits Education Trust Level 2 Certified Sommelier with Merit.
+Jen has two daughters (6 and 3 years old).
+Jen has been blissfully married to her husband, Matt, for 9 years whom she met while they were both Cadets at West Point.

 Why Grape Juice Mom?

 Clearly, I’ve gone crazy.
 I am an active duty officer in grad school for Statistics.
 I have two children, the youngest only eight months old.
 My husband just returned home from Afghanistan before our daughter’s birth.
 But there’s something missing.